Ferrey River

-Ferrey is a river of the Nile basin.
-Rising in the mountains of Dogu’a Tembien in northern Ethiopia, it flows northward to empty finally in Weri’i and Tekezé River.
+The Ferrey is a river of the Nile basin.
+Rising in the mountains of Dogu’a Tembien in northern Ethiopia, it flows northward to empty finally in the Weri’i which in turn flows into Tekezé River.

 Characteristics

 It is a confined bedrock river, with an average slope gradient of 141 metres per kilometre.

 Flash floods and flood buffering

 Runoff mostly happens in the form of high runoff discharge events that occur in a very short period (called flash floods).
 These are related to the steep topography, often little vegetation cover and intense convective rainfall.
 The peaks of such flash floods have often a 50 to 100 times larger discharge than the preceding baseflow.

 The magnitude of floods in this river has however been decreased due to interventions in the catchment: exclosures have been established; the dense vegetation largely contributes to enhanced infiltration, less flooding and better baseflow.
 Physical conservation structures such as stone bunds and check dams also intercept runoff.